-- Sexual abuse: This is without a doubt the most heinous form of elderly abuse.
-Again the fragility and inability to defend themselves makes the elderly an easy target.
+Sexual abuse: This is, without a doubt the most heinous form of elderly abuse.
+Again the fragility and inability to defend themselves make the elderly an easy target.
 Fortunately, these incidents are few and far between.
 However, it is still important to do all it takes to prevent the incidences from occurring.

 Reasons Why Employers Should Run Background Checks

 So far, it is evident that a lot can go wrong if the elderly are left in the care of the wrong people.
 Running a pre-employment background check on potential nursing home staff is truly one of the best ways to ensure that these incidences do not occur at all.
 Here are the 2 main benefits of making this investment.